jdjakub/phd-thesis/ch-state-first.md

 To start with, the situation is modelled not as the *changing* of some time-varying property, but instead as a sort of Cartesian product of subroutines.
 Rather than, say, a piece of live-state for the left mouse button (LMB), we get `onmousedown` and `onmouseup`.
 Thankfully we do not have `onAdown`/`onAup`, `onBdown/onBup`, ... all the way to `onZdown`/`onZup`, but only `onkeydown`/`onkeyup`.
 Yet this is just one of the many possible ways to slice this 3-dimensional^[Device (mouse, keyboard), sub-device (button, key), state (up, down)] space.

 In \OROM{}/SVG we did not quite want to re-map keys, but we did often want to have things follow the mouse when dragged.
 In order to do this, we reified the mouse pointer and its position, letting me write `subscribe(point.position, pointer.position)`.
-The Point has an `is-considering-me?` Observable wrapping `onmouseover` and `onmouseout`, while a `LMB_is_down` Observable reifies the LMB state.
-The aforementioned subscription is set up whenever `is-considering-me?` and `LMB_is_down` become true, and torn down otherwise.
+The Point has an `is_considering_me` Observable wrapping `onmouseover` and `onmouseout`, while a `LMB_is_down` Observable reifies the LMB state.
+The aforementioned subscription is set up whenever `is_considering_me` and `LMB_is_down` become true, and torn down otherwise.
 We tended to think of this in the form "subscribe to pointer *only when* pointer is-considering-me *and* LMB is down", but we could live with this notation as a future polyfill in JavaScript.

-The way these things are connected to the browser's event listeners could be called "device drivers"---an approach described in \cite{Prog21-bbox}.
+The way these things are connected to the browser's event listeners could be called "device drivers"---an approach described in \cite{Dadgum66}.
 It amounts to translating information from the Web's ontology into that of our substrate, as early as possible (Listing\ \ref{lst:drvs}).

 \begin{lstlisting}[
   label={lst:drvs},float,captionpos=b,